dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 ### Existing code in the template

-The file you are going to work on is the `src/views/Attributes.js`.
-It already contains all the loading logic and will display the loading indicator to the user (just a text "Loading...") and the error message of something goes wrong.
+The file you are going to work on is `src/views/Attributes.js`.
+It already contains all the loading logic and will display the loading indicator to the user ("Loading...") and the error message of something goes wrong.

-The introduction to loading data from dhis2 will be after the introduction to the ui libraries, so for now, you won't have to worry about how this works.
+The introduction to loading data from dhis2 will be held after the introduction of the ui libraries, so for now, you won't have to worry about how this works.
 There are three values (`loading`, `error` & `data`) and the `data` one is the only one that you have to handle.